bkreiser01/sigep-family-tree/README.md

 gold                  ,green
 ```

-And last but not least the little pairs should be formatted as such
+And last but not least the little pairs should be formatted as such.

 ```
 B_First B_Last\rRole_Num (EC_POS),L_First L_Last\rRole_Num (EC_POS)
 ```

 In practice it would looks like this `Luke Langner\r1195 (VPMD),Brandon Kreiser\r1250 (VPF)`

+One thing to keep in mind is that each tree is grouped together in the `data.csv` according to the founders list.
+For example if the founders list looks like this `Ryan Price\r877 (PRES),Pitor Czerchowski\r840`, then Ryans family should come first in the big-little pairs and Pitor's should follow.

 ## Running `run.py`
 You can run the program by typing `python3 run.py` into the cli.
 You will get a pdf output named `brothers.pdf`